surifirstpin/biplus_documentation/version.1/SavingReports.md

 <center><h1>Saving Reports</h1></center>

-In AcuBi you can save the report build for retrieving the data, in specific location under a specific tag or share them with team members for better collaboration.
+The report generated in AcuBi can be saved in specific location under a specific tag or share them with team members for better collaboration.

 **1.** After extracting the data click on **Save button** in Analysis section to save the report, it will navigate to Save Explore section.